WerWolv/Documentation/pattern_language/core-language/control-flow.md

 Packet packet[3] @ 0xF0;
 ```

-Also the match statement has special comparisons for allowing for more batchful comparisons.
+Also the match statement has special comparisons that allow for more batchful comparisons.
 The _…_ operator allows you to match a range of values, and the _|_ operator allows to match between multiple values.

 ```rust
 struct Packet {